-The BMW iX3 electric SUV has been spotted testing.
-Keep reading for the car’s price, specs and release
+The BMW iX3 SUV – the electric version of BMW’s X3 – has been spied out and about.
+Keep reading for the car’s price, specs and release date

 Sign up to our newsletter

 Get notified on the latest car news, reviews and videos

 These are the latest pictures we have of the BMW iX3 SUV caught testing near the company’s Munich HQ.
 An electric version of the BMW X3 – rather than a standalone electric model to the mould of the BMW i3 – the iX3 will appeal to buyers looking for the practicality of an SUV combined with an electric motor that makes it ideal for driving in town.